git-town/git-town/documentation/development/steps_list.md

 ## Continuing commands

-If a Git command fails (typically due to a merge conflict), then the program halts and asks the user whether they would like to abort or continue.
+If a Git command fails (typically due to a merge conflict), then the program saves state (lists with steps to abort and continue) to disk, informs the user how to abort/continue the current step, and exits.
+This is done by calling the `CreateContinueStep` method of the current (failed) step.

 If the user resolves the issue and continues,
-Git Town calls the `CreateContinueStep` method of the current (failed) step, then continues the remaining step list.
+Git Town processes the continue step list.

 `git town sync` also allows the user to skip the current branch, which skips all commands until the next checkout and then resumes executing steps.